AntonioPCruz/AntonioPCruz/README.md

 ### Welcome! 👋

-I'm a Graduated Computer Engineer at University of Beira Interior. 🏫
+I'm a Graduated Computer Engineer at University of Beira Interior. 🎓

+Currently pursuing a Master's Degree in Computer Engineering at University of Minho. 🏫

 Currently working as a AI Engineer at Cyient. 💼

-I'm currently working on an Generative AI project and I look forward to learning more about it in the future. 🦾
+Recently worked on an Generative AI project, as I look forward to learning more about it in the future. 🦾

 Don't hesitate to contact me if you want to! 💬